-At the Arkansas Children’s Hospital Research Institute, leaders in the field of autism spectrum disorders (ASDs) are conducting basic, clinical, and translational research to help children affected by ASDs and their families.
-Their research works towards a providing a deeper understanding of the psychological, behavioral, and physiological mechanisms that cause ASD and prevent recovery.
-Current research projects include measuring the impact of oxidative stress, mitochondrial function, and environmental stressors on ASD.
+At the Arkansas Children’s Hospital Research Institute, leaders in the field of autism spectrum disorders (ASDs) are conducting basic science, clinical, and translational research to help children affected by ASDs and their families.
+Our research works towards providing a deeper understanding of the psychological, behavioral, and physiological mechanisms that cause ASD and howto address these core problems to promote a chance at recovery and to establish optimal outcomes through targeted interventions.
+Current research projects include measuring the impact of oxidative stress, mitochondrial function, and environmental stressors on ASD as well as treatment studies to address these underlying issues that may give rise to behavioral dysregulations and medical symptoms associated with autism.
 The clinical program incorporates investigator-initiated and industry-sponsored clinical trials, development of an autism clinical diagnosis and care system, and collaborations with neurologists, psychiatrists, gastroenterologists, geneticists, and others.
-Together, these efforts will improve the development of novel behavioral and medical therapies to accelerate and optimize recovery of children diagnosed with ASD and develop strategies for preventing ASD from developing in high-risk children..
+Together, these efforts strive to improve the development of novel behavioral and medical therapies to accelerate and optimize recovery of children diagnosed with ASD and to develop strategies for preventing ASD from developing in high-risk children.

 Autism Translational Research Center